How Much Does HIV Treatment Cost?

 Sometimes HIV can become resistant to more common drugs, so they don’t work as well in controlling your condition.
 That means your doctor will need to prescribe something much stronger but more costly.
 The drug ibalizumab-uiyk (Trogarzo), for example, which you take through a shot instead of in a pill, can cost about $9,000 a month.

-If you’re getting treatment for both HIV and another condition, this will also make your costs go up.
-For example, up to nearly one-third of people with HIV also have hepatitis C. Treatments for both conditions work well, but they are expensive because you will still need to keep taking your HIV antiretroviral therapy along with your hepatitis C medications.
+If you’re getting treatment for both HIV and another condition, this will also raiseyour costs.
+A few years ago, 20% of adults with HIV in the U.S. also had hepatitis C. Treatments for both conditions work well, but they are expensive because you will still need to keep taking your HIV antiretroviral therapy along with your hepatitis C medications.

 Lab tests can also raise costs, and some studies have shown that nearly half of lab tests that doctors order for people with HIV weren’t necessary.
 Talk to your doctor to make sure you understand why you are getting each type of test.